GontseNtshegi/Rank/README.md

 ### Database

-The project is purely based on an in-memery database H2.
+The project is purely based on an in-memory database H2.

 The Database consist of 2 tables, namely:

 1. Players - Which holds player information such as username, email, id .e.t.c
 2. PlayersAudit - Consists of all events/transactions on what transpired.
-It records all activities in the Players Tale.
+It records all activities in the Players Table.

-Both these tables can be accessed by running the project and logging in with Admin user, click on Administration, and the select database.
+Both these tables can be accessed by running the project and logging in with Admin user, click on Administration, and then select database.

 #### Liquibase

-The project uses Liquibase to log changes on the Database, and also can create tables automatically if they dont exist.
+The project uses Liquibase to log changes on the Database, and also can create tables automatically if they don't exist.

 ### Authentication and Authorization

 The project employs JWT authentication.
 The token can be retrieved by sending a registered username and password via /api/authenticate API.

-It also authorises certain functionalities based on Roles Defined.
+It also authorises certain functionality based on Roles Defined.

 ### API's